medic/cht-docs/content/en/core/overview/architecture.md

 ### cht-gateway

-[Medic Gateway](https://github.com/medic/cht-gateway) is an android app for sending and receiving SMS messages.
+[CHT Gateway](https://github.com/medic/cht-gateway) is an android app for sending and receiving SMS messages.
 Each SMS enabled project has one gateway running.
 It polls an api endpoint to write incoming SMS into the CouchDB and retrieve outgoing SMS to send.

 ### medic-collect